Owl-Media/RaceControl/README.md

 ### Regenerating the Xcode project (optional)

-The project uses Xcode 16's synchronized file groups, so new Swift files added to `RaceControlApp/RaceControl/` are picked up automatically — no project edits needed.
+The project uses Xcode 16's synchronized file groups, so new Swift files added to `RaceControlApp/RaceControl/` are picked up automatically, with no project edits needed.
 If you ever need to rebuild the project file from scratch, an [XcodeGen](https://github.com/yonaskolb/XcodeGen) spec is provided:

 ```bash